Njacko Backo

 Njacko Backo is a musician, poet, writer, composer, performer, and choreographer from Cameroon.
 He was born in 1958 and raised in a very musical family.
 He spent most of his childhood in a village called Bazou in western Cameroon where he was introduced to music.
 Like most children in his village, he began playing percussion and making instruments.
 However, with his Grandmother's assistance, Njacko met with the elders of the village who taught him to play music.
 He studied drumming (toum and kak), kalimba (also called the thumb piano, however, he plays with his fingers), percussion (various instruments), and an African harp called zaa koua.

 Personal life

 Njacko was born in 1958 Bazou, Cameroon.
 At the age of 16 or 17 he left Cameroon and travelled around West Africa, then France before settling in the Netherlands.
-In the Netherlands he met ballet dancer Val Woloshyn with whom he started a relationship.
+In Toronto, he met environmental engineer Val Woloshyn with whom he started a relationship.

 His daughter Clark Backo is an actress.